Summertime-Project/.github/Firmware.md

 - Angular velocity
 - Position
 - Angle
-- Bolean Values (eg. Clamp state)
+- Boolean Values (eg. Clamp state)

-2. Secondary Values just like primary values (Porbably will not be used)
+2. Secondary Values, just like primary values (Porbably will not be used)

 3. Internal Values:

-- eg. servo angle
+- servo angle
-- eg. motor speed
+- motor speed
+- etc.

 ## Communication Handling

 ### Incoming packets

-Incoming packet (if posible should be filtered by lower level hardware communication protocol's handlers), should be transfered byte by byte to specialized buffer (From now known as inBuffer) of size **TODO** 256/512.
+Incoming packet (if posible should be filtered by lower level hardware communication protocol's handlers), should be transfered byte by byte to specialized buffer (inBuffer) of size **TODO** 256/512.
-CRC of packet should be checked first. inBuffer should be checked if packet's module number matches MCU module nr.
+CRC of packet should be checked first.
+Then, the recipient module number included in the packet should be compared to the actual module's nubmer.

 ### Request Handling

-If TLV is Request MCU should construct and send Actual data packet
+When TLV is Request, MCU should construct and send a data packet containing an actual state variable.